-The term motivation is derived from the word motive.
-Motivation is the process of inspiring people in order to intensify their desire and willingness for executing their duties effectively and for cooperating to achieve the common objectives of an enterprise.
-In other words, it means to induce, instigate, incite or prompt someone to a particular course of action for getting the results expected from him.
-Many contemporary writers and researchers have expressed their view on the concept of motivation.
-According to Wigfield (2004), motivation has been defined as the psychological feature that stimulates an organism to action toward a desired goal, and elicits controls and sustains certain goal directed behaviours.
+The term "motivation" is derived from the word "motive."
+Motivation is the process of inspiring people in order to intensify their desire and willingness to execute their duties effectively and to cooperate to achieve the common objectives of an enterprise.
+In other words, it means inducing, instigating, inciting or prompting someone to take a particular course of action to get the results expected from him.
+Many contemporary writers and researchers have expressed their views on the concept of motivation.
+According to Wigfield (2004), motivation has been defined as the psychological feature that stimulates an organism to action toward a desired goal and elicits, controls, and sustains certain goal-directed behaviors.
 In directing the subordinates, the manager has to try to create in them the willingness to pursue the goals of the organization enthusiastically.
 In trying to do so, the manager may be said to concern himself with motivation.
 Motivation may be regarded as an integral part of the process of direction.

-Motivation can be defined as a driving force that compels an individual to take actions with a goal to achieve certain goals (Maslow, 1993).
-This implies, motivation is a force that drives one to do things that he or she would not normally do.
+Motivation can be defined as a driving force that compels an individual to take actions with the goal of achieving certain goals (Maslow, 1993).
+This implies that motivation is a force that drives one to do things that he or she would not normally do.
 Many people know motivation as the driving force behind an action.
-This is probably the simplest explanation about motivation.
-Motivation can be considered the state of having encouragement to do something.
-Motivation is a general term applied to the entire class of drives, desires, needs, wishes and similar forces.
+This is probably the simplest explanation of motivation.
+Motivation can be considered the state of having the encouragement to do something.
+Motivation is a general term applied to the entire class of drives, desires, needs, wishes, and similar forces.
 To say that managers motivate their subordinates is to say that they do those things which they hope will satisfy these drives and desires and induce the subordinates to act in a desired manner.